ELIQUIS Film-coated tablet Ref.[6201] Active ingredients: Apixaban

 Eliquis should be swallowed with water, with or without food.

-For patients who are unable to swallow whole tablets, Eliquis tablets may be crushed and suspended in water, or 5% dextrose in water (D5W), or apple juice or mixed with apple puree and immediately administered orally (see section 5.2).
-Alternatively, Eliquis tablets may be crushed and suspended in 60 mL of water or D5W and immediately delivered through a nasogastric tube (see section 5.2).
+For patients who are unable to swallow whole tablets, Eliquis tablets may be crushed and suspended in water, or 5% glucose in water (G5W), or apple juice or mixed with apple puree and immediately administered orally (see section 5.2).
+Alternatively, Eliquis tablets may be crushed and suspended in 60 mL of water or G5W and immediately delivered through a nasogastric tube (see section 5.2).
+Crushed Eliquis tablets are stable in water, G5W, apple juice, and apple puree for up to 4 hours.

-In healthy subjects, administration of activated charcoal 2 and 6 hours after ingestion of a 20 mg dose of apixaban reduced mean apixaban AUC by 50% and 27%, respectively, and had no impact on Cmax.
+In healthy adult subjects, administration of activated charcoal 2 and 6 hours after ingestion of a 20 mg dose of apixaban reduced mean apixaban AUC by 50% and 27%, respectively, and had no impact on Cmax.
 Mean half-life of apixaban decreased from 13.4 hours when apixaban was administered alone to 5.3 hours and 4.9 hours, respectively, when activated charcoal was administered 2 and 6 hours after apixaban.
 Thus, administration of activated charcoal may be useful in the management of apixaban overdose or accidental ingestion.

 Haemodialysis decreased apixaban AUC by 14% in subjects with end-stage renal disease (ESRD), when a single dose of apixaban 5 mg was administered orally.
 Therefore, haemodialysis is unlikely to be an effective means of managing apixaban overdose.